skiadas/TheoryCompCourse/notes/ocaml_dfa.md

 Lastly, `acceptedStrings` returns all strings of length up to a given integer that are accepted by the dfa.

 Finally, two methods implement the construction of the union and intersection of dfas, that we will be discussing in class.

+At the end of the file we include some examples of a few "standard" dfas.

 The implementation of `dfa.ml` is for the most part straightforward.
 We represent `dfa`s as a *record type*, which we haven't talked about before but should be straightforward: